General Virginia Birding Classic FAQs

 What constitutes public lands?

-Public lands are areas of land and water that are managed by government agencies (federal, state, county, municipal) and that are open and accessible to all members of the public.
+Public lands are areas of land and water that are held in trust for the public by the government (federal, state, county, municipal) and that are open and accessible to all members of the public.

 We want to go birding on property that is open to the public, but not owned and managed by the public.
 Does this count?

-No. Property owned by non-governmental organizations, corporate entities, or private citizens, even if those properties are open to the public, are NOT public lands.
+No. Property owned by non-governmental organizations, corporate entities, or private citizens, even if those properties are allow public use, are NOT public lands for the purposes of the Classic.

 Do roads and highways count as public lands?

-While the public roads and highways in the Commonwealth are owned and managed by the Virginia Department of Transportation (VDOT), which is a state agency, roads and highways are not considered public lands for the purposes of the Virginia Birding Classic.
+While the public roads and highways in the Commonwealth are owned and managed by the Virginia Department of Transportation (VDOT), which is a state agency, roads and highways are not considered public lands for the purposes of the Classic.
+This is a safety concern as much as anything.

 Is it only DWR-owned or managed properties that count?
 What about state parks, national forests, etc.